higherkindness/mu-scala/docs/src/main/tut/README.md

 * In [frees-rpc], the streaming features have been implemented with `monix.reactive.Observable`, see the [Monix Docs](https://monix.io/docs/2x/reactive/observable.html) for a wider explanation.
 These monix extensions have been implemented on top of the [gRPC Java API](https://grpc.io/grpc-java/javadoc/) and the `StreamObserver` interface.
 * After [this PR](https://github.com/frees-io/freestyle-rpc/pull/152), `fs2` streaming is also supported but it's considered experimental for now.

-## Generating a .proto file
+## Generating IDL files

 Before entering implementation details, we mentioned that the [frees-rpc] ecosystem brings the ability to generate `.proto` files from the Scala definition, in order to maintain compatibility with other languages and systems outside of Scala.

-This responsibility relies on `protoGen`, an Sbt plugin to generate `.proto` files from the [frees-rpc] service definitions.
+This responsibility relies on `idlGen`, an sbt plugin to generate IDL files from the [frees-rpc] service definitions.

 ### Plugin Installation